 If you haven’t had a chance, I encourage you to read Ben’s blog post on his experience working with NFCT last summer: Making magnificent maps.

 Finally, a big thank you to the funders that made this work possible.
-We were awarded grants from the Maine Outdoor Heritage Fund, the Maine High Peaks Initiative, and the Environmental Trust to complete this work.
+We were awarded grants from the Maine Outdoor Heritage Fund, the Maine High Peaks Initiative, and the Onion Foundation to complete this work.
 Finally, Colby College’s Environmental Studies program provided stipends for two of our interns, which was a huge help.

 If you’ve got questions or corrections, feel free to get in touch: [email protected].